- 70% of respondents stopped using travel booking apps in 2020

-Media apps saw a decrease in usage during the pandemic
+Media and fitness apps saw a decrease in usage during the pandemic

 Interestingly, many of our respondents mentioned that they stopped using media and news apps this year (e.g. New York Times, or Feedly as an aggregator), as well as several social media outlets (e.g. Facebook, Instagram, Twitter).
 This indicates that the huge influx of coronavirus news, speculation, and even conspiracy theories that have been floating around the internet have had a negative impact, and some people chose to stay away from the news altogether.
 Our respondents said that they would rather do something productive or creative instead of scrolling social media or news apps, and this was more beneficial to their mental health.
 It makes sense, too: flooding your mind with bad news can put you in a constant state of stress and anxiety, and that’s the last thing people wanted to do while stuck at home.

 A small percentage of participants also reported they stopped using fitness apps for a while, especially during the spring lockdown.
 Many people tend to lose the motivation to work out when they can’t go to the gym, or lack the proper space to exercise, so this is easily understandable.